GUY-LATEAM/my_teams/RFC-ARC-GUY.md

 ## 7. Error Handling

-Errors in the MyTeams protocol are handled by returning an error code (e.g., 84) and an error message on the error output.
+Errors in the MyTeams protocol are handled by returning an error code (e.g., 84) and an error message on the standart output as the libmyteams.so is using stderr.
 Clients should handle these errors appropriately.

 ---